Victor Gilsoul

-Victor Gilsoul (1867–1939) was a Belgian impressionist, luminist and painter who worked mostly on commissions from the European nobility.
+Victor Gilsoul (1867–1939) was a Belgian painter, watercolorist and printmaker known for his landscapes, marines, urban sights, genre scenes with figures and architectural views.
+His works incorporated impressionist and luminist tendencies.
+A successful artist, he was patronized by European nobility including the king of Belgium.

 Early life

-Victor Gilsoul was born in Brussels on October 9, 1867.
-Gilsoul's parents were Leopold Gilsoul and Thérèse Biers, who operated a pub in the suburbs of Brussels (Schaerbeek).
+Victor Gilsoul was born in Brussels on 9 October 1867.
+His parents were Leopold Gilsoul and Thérèse Biers, who operated a pub in the suburbs of Brussels (Schaerbeek).
 The pub's clientele consisted mainly of unemployed painters and artists.
-The later known painter Louis Artan (1837-1890) was a regular customer and rented a room in the attic.
-Victor's father discouraged him from becoming an artist, but Louis Artan and animal painter Alfred Verwee (1838-1895) inspired the young Victor to become a painter.
+The painter Louis Artan (1837–1890) was a regular customer and rented a room in the attic.
+Victor's father discouraged him from becoming an artist, but Louis Artan and animal painter Alfred Verwee (1838–1895) inspired the young Victor to become a painter.
+The landscape painter Franz Courtens was also influential him.

 Gilsoul started drawing at age 12 and his work was received with enthusiasm by the regulars at the pub.
-He won first prize at the Academy of Fine Arts in Antwerp at 14 years old.
-In 1883, at 17, he had his first salon exhibition in Brussels.
+He studied at the Academy of Fine Arts in Antwerp where he won first prize for landscape painting at 15 years old.
+In 1883, at 17, he had he debuted at the salon of Brussels with a landscape painting.

 Career

 Several royals of his time showed great interest in Gilsoul's work.
 In 1897, at an international exhibition in Munich, the Prince of Bavaria bought two of his paintings.
 King Leopold II of Belgium bought his painting twice, Crepuscule in 1890, and in 1901, thirteen paintings to decorate the royal yacht.
 Queen Mum Mary (mother of King Albert I of Belgium), in 1904, bought two of his paintings.
 In 1915, the city of Paris bought the painting Mannekensvere.
 In 1899, the Museum of Krefeld bought the painting Lever du lune.
 In 1902, the city of Brussels ordered four paintings.

-In 1903, Camille Mauclair (1872-1945), French poet and writer, wrote a monograph on Victor Gilsoul.
-Mauclair had the following to say about the painting Le Soir de Bruges: " Ce tableau est le Meilleur témoignage de l'art belge."
-(Trans.
-This painting is the best example of Belgian art.)
+In 1894, Victor Gilsoul married fellow artist Ketty Hoppe, the daughter of Eduouard Hoppe, a medal engraver.
+His wife was a gifted watercolorist.
+In 1898, King Leopold II of Belgium knighted Victor Gilsoul.
+In 1900, one of his paintings was awarded a silver medal at the World Exhibition in Paris.

+After he was convicted of arson in 1910, Gilsoul separated from his wife.
+In the same year, he was admitted to a psychiatric hospital and was put in a straitjacket.
+His personal physician was able to get him discharged on the day of his committal by negotiating and threatening a lawsuit.
+Later, Gilsoul moved to France and commuted between Paris and Belgium.

 In 1914, at the beginning of World War I, Victor fled to the neutral Netherlands.
 Between, 1910 and 1923, during the French period, Victor Gilsoul had a studio in Paris (Avenue Villiers XVII arrondissement).
 In 1924, Victor became a professor at the Higher Institute for Fine Arts in Antwerp.
 In 1933, Gilsoul started to work on his last workshop, in Brussels (Woluwe-Saint-Lambert.
-Victor Gilsoul died on December 5, 1939, the eve of World War II.
+Victor Gilsoul died on 5 December 1939, the eve of World War II.

-Personal life

-In 1894, Victor Gilsoul married fellow artist Ketty Hoppe.
-After he was convicted of arson in 1910, Gilsoul separated from his wife.
-In the same year, he was admitted to a psychiatric hospital and was put in a straitjacket.
-However, his personal physician got him released on the same day by negotiating and threatening a lawsuit.
-Later, Gilsoul moved to France and commuted between Paris and Belgium.